cse110-sp24-group6/cse110-sp24-group6/README.md

 ### Testing
 Testing was a crucial aspect of our development process to ensure the quality and reliability of our product.
 We adopted a test-driven development (TDD) approach, where tests were written before the implementation of features.
 Our testing strategy included unit tests and end-to-end tests.
 We used automated testing frameworks such as Jest for unit testing and Puppeteer for end-to-end testing.
 Additionally, we performed manual testing to validate the user experience across different devices and browsers.

+(**Note**: Since we used JSDom as our environment for unit testing, we created a seperate file and command to run the e2e tests.
+This was so that both the tests can run separately)

 ![Testing](./admin/misc/testing-ex.png)